Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-You gain proficiency with Shields and it can be used as a Martial Melee Weapon that deal :dmg-blunt: Bludgeoning damage equal to 2d4 + your Strength modifier.
-If you are wielding a Shield and no other weapon, you gain a +1 bonus to Shield attack rolls and your AC.
+You gain training with Shields and it can be used as a Martial Melee Weapon.
+The Shield deals :dmg-blunt: Bludgeoning damage equal to your Strength modifier plus a number of d4s equal to the AC granted by the Shield.
+You can make this attack as a :rsc-b: **Bonus Action**.

 ---